BOTOX® FOR HAYFEVER (HAYTOX) IN AUCKLAND

 Hayfever care usually starts with simple measures managed by your GP or pharmacist.
 These can include saline rinses, intranasal steroid sprays, non-sedating antihistamines such as Loratadine (Claratyne®) or Cetirizine (Histaclear®), practical allergen-avoidance, and for selected people allergen immunotherapy.

-At ALLOR, we help when nasal symptoms persist despite standard therapies.
+For many people, these measures are enough.
+At ALLOR, we become involved only when nasal symptoms persist despite standard therapies.
 When people have exhausted sprays, antihistamines, and other first-line options, we offer Botulinum Toxin inside the nose (often called “Haytox”), delivered as a fine intranasal spray to calm overactive nasal glands.

 Botox® For Hayfever (Haytox): How It Helps

-The intranasal Botulinum toxin spray (no needles) calms the nasal glands by blocking acetylcholine, the chemical that drives mucus production and swelling.
+The intranasal Botulinum toxin spray (no needles) calms the nasal glands by blocking acetylcholine, a chemical messenger involved in excessive mucus production and gland activity.
 Precise placement into the nasal lining can reduce a constantly runny nose, sneezing, post-nasal drip, and congestion.
 It will not treat the underlying allergy, so many people continue simple allergy measures alongside it.
 Our aim is comfortable breathing, better sleep, and fewer interruptions to your day.

 Who Is Haytox Right For?